mightymos/RF-Bridge-OB38S003/README.md

 A successful attempt was made to compile "Portisch" with the open source SDCC compiler.
 I personally found the source code to be difficult to read.
 It is additionally difficult to fit all features and protocols in code and ram spaces.
-I hope to be able to use this work to use Portisch on the newer Sonoff boxes.
+I hope to be able to use this port to use Portisch on the newer Sonoff boxes.
 https://github.com/mightymos/SonOfPortisch

 There are at least three versions of rcswitch.